cletchy/WiPi/README.md

 `occupancy-report.html` is a self-contained browser tool that turns CSV exports from your WiFi management system into an occupancy dashboard.
 No installation, no server — just open the file and upload your data.

-Give it a go at https://cletchy.github.io/WiPi/ input data ample at data_folder
+Give it a go at https://cletchy.github.io/WiPi/ input data sample at data_folder

 ---